-An Interactive Diagnostic Toolkit to Help States Improve Enrollment and Retention of Children in Medicaid and CHIP
+An Diagnostic Toolkit to Help States Identify Improvements in Enrollment and Retention of Children in Medicaid and CHIP

-This Self Assessment Toolkit is based on the diagnostic assessment that each of the eight state grantees participated in during the initial phase of the Maximizing Enrollment program, an initiative funded by the Robert Wood Johnson Foundation.
-This web-based interactive toolkit, developed by NASHP, is intended to guide states through an assessment of their enrollment and retention processes and procedures to identify strengths, weaknesses and opportunities for improvements.
-This diagnostic tool can help states determine where to target their limited resources to further reduce enrollment barriers and increase program efficiency.
+This Self Assessment Toolkit is based on the diagnostic assessment that each of the eight state grantees participated in during the initial phase of the Maximizing Enrollment program.
+The materials within this toolkit, developed by NASHP, is intended to guide states through an assessment of their enrollment and retention processes and procedures to identify strengths, weaknesses and opportunities for improvements.
+Although this diagnostic tool was developed prior to the enactment of ACA, states may find some of the materials useful in determining where to target their limited resources to further reduce enrollment barriers and increase program efficiency.

 The Self Assessment Toolkit is designed specifically for states, but does allow for engagement from interested stakeholders as a way to gain additional perspective during the assessment process.
-It seeks to provide states with access to available information on enrollment and retention simplifications, best practices and tools to help work toward meaningful improvements that can result in enrolling more eligible, but un-enrolled children.
+It can be used to provide states with access to available information on enrollment and retention simplifications, best practices and tools to help work toward meaningful improvements that can result in enrolling more eligible, but un-enrolled individuals.

 These four modules include: